 That means storing pumpkins in a wire basket or another container that allows them to breathe.
 And definitely not in a sealed plastic bag.

 The last thing to remember is to keep pumpkins (and squash in general) away from ripening fruit such as apples, pears, and the like.

 Many ripening fruits and veggies release ethylene gas, which helps them mature.
 But the excess of that gas causes pumpkins to yellow and shortens their life span.
 You don’t want that.

 How to Store Cut Pumpkin?

-There are two ways to store cut pumpkins.
 If you have the squash halved or quartered, remove the seeds and place the pumpkin in a freezer bag.
-If you diced or cut up the pumpkin, transfer everything into an airtight container or freezer bag and seal tight.
+If you diced or cut it up, transfer everything into an airtight container or freezer bag and seal tight.

-Leaving the seeds and scooping them out only before cooking doesn’t affect how long the pumpkin will stay good for, but you might as well take care of that when cutting up the squash.
+Leaving the seeds and scooping them out only before cooking doesn’t affect how long the pumpkin will stay good for, but you might as well take care of that when prepping the squash.
 This way, the refrigerated pumpkin will be ready to use without any further prep.

 Also, please note that there will be condensation in the bag if you’re storing halves or quarters.
 If you need the pumpkin to last for the full 4 to 5 days without any issues, consider wiping the excess moisture after one or two days of storage.

 Last, if those few days aren’t enough for you, you can always freeze the pumpkin for later use.
 It’s a great way to preserve it if you bought a giant one that you cannot use within a couple of days.

 Alternatively, you can cook it and freeze one of the ways I mentioned earlier.